 Serial number Your Stormshield Network Firewall's reference.
 Date Date and time in real time.
-Backup partition Absence or presence of a backup partition on your system (cf Menu System&gt;Maintenance module &gt;Configuration tab).
+Backup partition Absence or presence of a backup partition on your system (cf Menu System>Maintenance module >Configuration tab).
 Uptime Duration for which the firewall has been running uninterrupted.
-Stormshield Network Activity Reports Enables the generation of reports.
+Stormshield Network Enables the generation of reports.
+Activity Reports